 Should he have a kidney transplant or heart surgery?
-How do you determine when high-end medical procedures are viable for your dog?
+How do you determine when high-tech medical procedures are viable for your dog?

 It was 30 years ago when Belinda’s childhood dog, a Siberian husky, developed severe epilepsy.
 Her family had their beloved dog put to sleep because they were told nothing much could be done for him.
 Back then, euthanasia was the common answer to most grave health issues in dogs.
 But things have changed.
 Veterinarians can now offer high-tech medical procedures and successfully treat almost every canine ailment, including serious conditions like heart disease, cancer and kidney failure.